soheeparklee/soheeparklee.github.io/_posts/2025-7-1-db-interview5.md

 - 💊 fix: use **SEREALIZABLE**

+## ✅ What is Concurrency Control

+- Control to allow multiple transactions to run at the same time
+- transactions do not interfere with each other

+- ⚠️ without concurrency control, transations can have `Lost Update`, `Inconsistency`, `Cascading Rollback` problems

+- share DB
+- maximize system utilization
+- minimize response time for users
+- maximize throughput(more transaction/per second)
+- maintain consistency in data

+- 💊 Transaction isolation levels
+- 💊 Locks

+## ✅ What is Cascading Rollback?

+- several transactions were running at the same time
+- one transaction has a problem ➡️ rollback
+- all transacctions have to be rolled back

 ## ✅ What is Two-Phase Locking (2PL)?

 - ✔️ **Two-Phase Locking (2PL)**: concurrency control method